-Kokoda Historical provides a complete living history experience; we focus not only on the exciting adventure of treks/tours themselves, but also on the historical events as they happened.
+Kokoda Historical provides a complete living history experience; we focus not only on the exciting adventure of treks/tours themselves, but also on the historical events.
 We offer a wide range of competitively priced tour packages and safety is our number one priority.

 In 2007, we had the honour of being the very first company to take a group of young Aboriginal students across the Kokoda Track in a symbolic gesture acknowledging the importance and much overlooked role Aboriginal people played during the Second World War.
 This initiative was part of the Kokoda Dreaming project and this trek featured on the ABC show, Message Stick.
 A thirty minute episode entitled 'Going the Distance' followed the group of Aboriginal students on our trek.
 Click the link to read more about this: Kokoda Historical Message Stick

 Since 2008, we have been conducting the annual Harold Bould Memorial Tour, an initiative of the 39th Battalion Association.
 The Association organises an annual competition inviting students from across the Cardinia Shire in Victoria to submit an essay outlining what Kokoda means to Australians.
-With the assistance of organisations such as the Cardinia Shire Council, Pakenham and Parklea Racing Club and Kokoda Historical which have sponsored the initiative for the last 8 years, we have taken many young students on the adventure of a lifetime.
-Each June, the winners get to experience the adventure and history of the Kokoda Track in this Harold Bould Memorial Tour.
+With the assistance of organisations such as the Cardinia Shire Council, Pakenham and Parklea Racing Club and The Hon.
+Edward O'Donohue MLC, we have taken many young students on the adventure of a lifetime.
+Each June, the winners get to experience the adventure and history of the Kokoda Track.

 In 2010, Kokoda Historical successfully merged with the renowned Komplete Kokoda.
 The company was ran by Soc Kienzle - the son of famous Captain Bert Kienzle who was himself involved in the Kokoda campaign.
 Soc has since retired from full time trekking however he passed on many of his father's stories to David Howell, while the two of them were on location at the various points of interest in the Oro Province.

-In 2014, we led an expedtion to Rabaul which located the the site of the German wireless station.
-On 11 September 2014, on the occasion of the centenary of the First World War, we took many of the decendants to Rabaul including Simon Pockley the great-nephew of Captain Pockley, the first soldier lost in the Great War.
+In 2014, we led an expedtion to Rabaul which located the the site of the German Wireless Station.
+On 11 September 2014, on the occasion of the centenary of the action at Bita Paka, we took many of the decendants to Rabaul including Simon Pockley the great-nephew of Captain Pockley, the first Australian soldier lost in the Great War.